flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/05_takeoff-climb-cruise.md

 !!! info "Before takeoff checklist"
     ![Before Takeoff Checklist](../assets/beginner-guide/takeoff-climb-cruise/BeforeTakeOffChecklist.png "Before Takeoff Checklist"){ loading=lazy align=right width=30% } <p style="color:yellow; font-size:18px;">TODO: update checklist</p>

-    The "Before Takeoff" checklist is divided into two parts:
+    The "Before Takeoff" checklist is divided into two parts: Down to the line, or Below the line.

+??? tip ""The Line" Definitions"
     - **"Down to the line"** (or "Above the line") means **before** "ATC Takeoff Clearance".
     - **"Below the line"** means **after** T.O. clearance (when lined up) but before starting the roll.